Home-page Back to reading-room Back to the previous page To the next page

 <<< The Royal Photographic Society, the venerable organisation of which many serious photographers in UK and beyond are members.

-POPULATION: Already mentioned in the"Population" section, some useful sites for reference are: "Optimum Population Trust" and "WWF".
-Additionally, for statistical reference, please try: "United Nations Population Division" and the UK department responsible for all government statistics: "Office for National Statistics".
+POPULATION: Already mentioned in the"Population" section, some useful sites for reference are: "Population Matters" and "WWF".
+Additionally, for statistical reference, please try: "United Nations Population Division" , for all UK government statistics: "Office for National Statistics" and world populaton numbers at "Worldometers.info".
 For an Australian site, go to "Sustainable Population Australia", and I find a good US site is: "Population Reference Bureau".

 REINSURANCE DISPUTE RESOLUTION: Previously mentioned is the arbitration society for reinsurance disputes.
 Its website may be found at: "A.R.I.A.S.
 (UK)".